simoneliasen/cafefrederiksberg/README.md

-# Quick guide to get the website running on your machine
+# Quick guide to getting the website running on your local machine or webhost

-1. Set the base href in header.php to your sites index.php location (in root folder) ex. base href="http://localhost/cafefrederiksberg/index.php"
+### 1. Set the base href in header.php to your sites index.php location (in root folder)
+ex. base href="http://localhost/cafefrederiksberg/index.php"

-2. Change server connection info ex $db = mysqli_connect('localhost','user','password','admin');
+### 2. Change server connection info
+ex $db = mysqli_connect('localhost','user','password','admin');

 This should be done in the following files